 14) Shadow Of The Day (Linkin Park)

 They say that if you love someone, you should be capable of letting them go.
-While it’s always a hard thing to do, sometimes it’s the best thing that you can do for both of your sakes.
+This modern rock song by Linkin Park teaches us that while it’s always a hard thing to let go, it’s sometimes the best thing to do for everybody’s sake.

 15) I Don’t Wanna Miss A Thing (Aerosmith)